10 Internships in Los Angeles for High School Students

 Location: Museum of Contemporary Art, LA

-Cost: Paid, Amount unspecified
+Cost: Paid, amount unspecified

-Program dates: Year long
+Program dates: Year-long

 Application Deadline: April

-Eligibility: High School Juniors and Seniors
+Eligibility: High school juniors and seniors

-Throughout the MOCA Teen Internship Program, you typically undertake a variety of engaging activities.
-You may be involved in assisting with exhibition installations, organizing public programs, and conducting research on featured artists and their works.
-Interns often work closely with museum staff, learning about the intricacies of museum operations, marketing, and educational outreach.
-Additionally, you will have the chance to attend workshops, lectures, and gallery talks, expanding their knowledge of contemporary art and its societal impact.
-By actively contributing to the museum's initiatives, you gain valuable hands-on experience in the art world, refine their communication and teamwork skills, and develop a strong foundation for potential future careers in art curation, museum education, or related fields.
+This program, offered by the Museum of Contemporary Art (MOCA), presents a unique opportunity to explore contemporary art while gaining practical skills in museum management.
+You may assist with exhibition installations, organize public programs, and conduct research on featured artists and their works.
+You will work with museum staff, learning about museum operations, marketing, and educational outreach.
+Additionally, you will have the chance to attend workshops, lectures, and gallery talks.
+By contributing to the museum's initiatives, you refine your communication and teamwork skills and develop a strong foundation for a future career in art curation, museum education, or related fields.

 Location: Warner Bros.
 Discovery Studios in Burbank, California

-Cost: $5000
+Cost: $5,000

 Program dates: During college (dates vary)